 The Mary Erskine School has an extensive Careers Library and online resources to enable girls to research their chosen careers.
 There is no substitute for meeting people from various professions when making career choices and girls have extensive opportunities to do so throughout their school careers.

-S1: All girls participate in Take your daughter to work day: girls are given the opportunity to go to work for a day with one of their parents.
+S1: All girls participate in Take your Daughter to Work Day, where girls are given the opportunity to experience the workplace with one of their parents.

 S2: All girls participate in The Real Game, a simulation ‘played’ during PSE where girls find out what their lives would be like if they opted to choose different careers.
-This is immediately followed by the S2 Careers Afternoon (girls are surveyed about what professions they would like to follow in the future and we invite guests from those chosen professions along to a careers afternoon to be interviewed by the girls).
-This all takes place before subject choice times.
+The S2’s also have a lesson using the careers library.
+This is immediately followed by the S2 Careers Afternoon, where we invite guests from various professions into school to meet and be interviewed by the girls.
+The Head of Careers is also involved at subject choice time.

-We have recently introduced ESMS Connect, an online networking platform for our Sixth Form boys and girls and for our Former Pupils, allowing them to connect with more experienced members of our school community for mentoring, support and advice.
+We have also introduced ESMS Connect, an online networking platform for our S5 and S6 girls and boys and former pupils, allowing them to connect with members of our wider school community for mentoring, support and advice.